 USP = Unique Selling Proposition

-What makes you and your product unique?
+What makes you and your service unique?
 Why are you the best person to buy from?

-This is not a rhetorical question, and I don’t want you to shrug it off.
-There is something inherent about you, and your product or service, that serves your clients in a different way than your competition.
+There is something inherent about you, and your service, that serves your clients in a different way than your competition.

 If someone takes five minutes to read your home and about page, they should come away knowing what sets you apart.